MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 });
 ```

 Note that if we don’t continuously pull the data from stream, the size of internal buffer grows to a certain limit (can be specified with highWaterMark option), and once the buffer is full, stream stops reading more data from source until you pull data from buffer.
-This is called **.**
+This is called **backpressure**.

 - **flowing.** In this case, the data is automatically pushed when it’s arrived, and `Readable` stream emits `data` event for this.